The Spy Who Loved Me (film): Plot

-Bond and Amasova board an American submarine, USS Wayne, to examine Liparus, but the submarine is captured by the tanker, which is revealed to be a three-bay floating submarine dock that holds the missing British and Soviet submarines.
-Stromberg sets his plan in motion: the simultaneous launching of nuclear missiles from the captured British and Soviet submarines to obliterate Moscow and New York City.
-This would trigger a global nuclear war, which Stromberg would survive in Atlantis, and subsequently a new civilisation would be established underwater.
-He leaves for Atlantis with Amasova, but Bond escapes and frees the captured British, Russian and American sailors.
-They battle the Liparus crew and eventually breach the control room, only to learn from the dying captain of Liparus that the commandeered British and Soviet submarines are primed to fire their missiles in only a few minutes.
-Bond tricks the submarines into firing the nukes at each other, destroying the subs and Stromberg's crews.
-The victorious submariners escape the sinking Liparus on the American submarine.
+Bond and Amasova board the American submarine, USS Wayne, to investigate Liparus.
+The tanker captures Wayne and is revealed to be a floating submarine dock containing the missing British and Soviet submarines.
+Stromberg then launches his plan: nuclear missiles fired simultaneously from the captured submarines will destroy Moscow and New York City, triggering a global nuclear war.
+Stromberg intends to survive in Atlantis and establish a new underwater civilisation.

-Wayne is ordered by the Pentagon to destroy Atlantis but Bond insists on rescuing Amasova first.
-He confronts and kills Stromberg but again encounters Jaws, whom he drops into a shark tank.
-However, Jaws kills the tiger shark and escapes.
-He is later seen swimming away from the carnage.
+Stromberg takes Amasova to Atlantis, but Bond escapes and frees the British, Russian and American sailors.
+They fight the Liparus crew, suffering heavy casualties, and seize the control room.
+The dying captain reveals that the British and Soviet submarines are primed to launch their missiles within minutes.
+Bond tricks the submarines into firing at each other, destroying both vessels and Stromberg's crews.
+The surviving submariners escape the sinking Liparus aboard Wayne.

-Bond and Amasova flee in an escape pod as Atlantis is sunk by torpedoes.
-Amasova picks up Bond's gun and points it at him, but then chooses not to kill him and the two embrace.
-The Royal Navy recovers the pod and the two spies are seen in an intimate embrace through its porthole, to the astonishment of their superiors on the ship.
+The Pentagon orders Wayne to destroy Atlantis, but Bond insists on rescuing Amasova first.
+He confronts and kills Stromberg, then battles Jaws and drops him into a shark tank.
+Jaws kills the tiger shark and escapes.
+Bond and Amasova flee Atlantis in an escape pod as it is destroyed by torpedoes.
+Amasova points Bond's gun at him but ultimately spares him, and they embrace.
+The Royal Navy recovers the pod, while their superiors watch the two spies' intimate embrace through its porthole.